Young and Beautiful (Lana Del Rey song): Critical reception

 The song was nominated for Best Song Written for Visual Media at the 56th Annual Grammy Awards.
+"Young and Beautiful" was also nominated for Best Original Song at the World Soundtrack Awards 2013.
+It won the Best Original Song at the 18th Satellite Awards.

 Commercial performance

 Debuting at number 89 on the United States' Billboard Hot 100, "Young and Beautiful" became Del Rey's second highest mark up to that point.
 With 48,000 units in first-week sales, the song also entered the Hot Digital Songs chart at 36.
 The song later peaked at number 22, became Del Rey's highest charting song at the time.

-The single was sampled by Flo Rida's artist iRome on his Radio hit "Homicide" where Del Rey's vocals are heard throughout the song.
 "Young And Beautiful" became one of her best-selling singles in the United States, nearly on par with "Video Games", which is certified for 500,000 download and streaming units.
-Later that year, "Young and Beautiful" was nominated for Best Original Song at the World Soundtrack Awards 2013.
-It won the Best Original Song at the 18th Satellite Awards.

 Accolades

 Personnel

 Credits adapted from the soundtrack's liner notes.